brimdata/zed/docs/zq/language.md

 ```
 |[ <expr>, <expr>, ... ]|
 ```
-When the expressions results in values of non-uniform type, then the implied type of the set is a set of type union of the types that appear.
+When the expressions result in values of non-uniform type, then the implied type of the set is a set of type union of the types that appear.

 Set values are always organized in their "natural order" independent of the order